yeslogic/prince-docs/docs/prince-output.md

     }
 ```

-<p class="note">Based on the underlying principle of keeping content and style separated, it is good practice to keep the comments in the HTML file, rather than in CSS - therefore we recommend using data attributes, as we show in the following example:</p>
+Based on the underlying principle of keeping content and style separated, it is good practice to keep the comments in the HTML file, rather than in CSS - therefore we recommend using data attributes, as we show in the following example:

 HTML
 ```html